 For Apple devices manufactured after August 2021, Apple may no longer permit that the actual manufacturing date can be determined.
 In this case, Battery Monitor will indicate this with a respective message.

 If you are using a recent version of macOS with a recent Mac, Battery Monitor will display a help button with a question mark next to the battery status bar.
 If you click this help button, you can display a graphical overview that further clarifies the differences between the percentage given by macOS and the actual charge level of the battery cells.

 Battery reserve shows the value at which macOS puts the computer into hibernation as a precaution to avoid deep discharge of the battery.
 In reality, the cells still have enough energy at this point to keep the computer in standby mode for a longer period of time, as well as to operate the screen, showing the “Battery empty” graphic.
-If you are using an up-to-date version of macOS and you have enabled the item Battery > Battery > Optimized battery charging in the System Preferences application, the specific value at which macOS stops charging under certain conditions to save the battery is shown at Possible charging end point.
+If you are using an up-to-date version of macOS and you have enabled the item Battery > Battery Health > (i) > Optimized battery charging in the System Settings application, the specific value at which macOS stops charging under certain conditions to save the battery is shown at Possible charging end point.
 You can also see the differences between an “almost full” and an “actually full” battery.

 The battery controller keeps an internal error log that stores abnormal operation events recorded in the past.
 Such event entries are called “permanent battery failures”.
 Battery Monitor and macOS can decode 14 different types of failures stored in the battery unit.
 They constitute the defect list shown when you press the More Info button at Battery defects.

 Each recorded failure type appears as a line in the battery defect table.
 Because the battery unit does not contain its own clock, the records have no associated time information and their order may not reflect the actual sequence in which the events occurred.
 The different types of defect descriptions should be self-explanatory.